 DRD says

-It’s a little weird that there would be no remnants after losing half your nymphs, but that could be because nymphs are soft-bodied and everything was edible/eaten.
-It’s also a little unusual that these were all nymphs.
-Adults are usually the culprits in cases of cannibalism.
+It’s a little weird that there would be no remnants after losing half your nymphs, but that could be because nymphs are soft-bodied.
+It’s also unusual that the roaches were all nymphs.
+Adult roaches are usually the culprits in cases of cannibalism.
 Nymphs don’t tend to prey on each other.

-Without knowing more, the scenario you describe suggests lack of food might be the issue.
-Dubia are social roaches, and they don’t tend to turn on each other unless they’re under stress.
-There are really only a few stressors for Dubia roaches in captivity.
-These are food, reproduction, and space.
-If some of your roaches died for lack of food or inadequate conditions, this might explain the situation you describe.
+Without knowing more, the scenario you describe suggests lack of food might be an issue.
+Dubia are social roaches, only becoming aggressive under stress.
+And there are only a few stressors for captive Dubia roaches.
+These are food, reproduction, and environment.

 The bottom line is that half your nymphs died in a month’s time, and that shouldn’t happen.
 All things equal, cannibalism doesn’t explain that in a colony of nymphs.
-If cannibalism exists, it’s a symptom.
-Something else is going on.
+If cannibalism exists, it’s likely a symptom, and something else is going on.

 Arlene says